guangxush/LearnEng/Dictation/README.md

 98. The cheetah excels at acceleration.
 It's the sports car of the savannah.
 99. It's only the mediocre(平庸) pupil(student) who does not surpass the master, Leonardo writes.
 And legend(传说) has it, that Verrocchio, after seeing Leonardo's angel, never painted again.

-100. Wether you're new to the world of paddling or a seasoned veteran, you are sure to find this video give padding guidbook helpful in your great to find and exciting rivers to explore.
+100. Whether you're new to the world of paddling(划皮划艇) or a seasoned(经验丰富的) veteran(老兵), you are sure to find this video give padding guidebook helpful in your quest(hunt) to find and exciting rivers to explore.
+101. Why not be safe(不安全)?
+Why take a chance(冒险)?
+102. That's right!
+This weekend is Earth Day!
+Not your birthday, don't get it teisted!
+Earth Day.